-Kitahiroshima (北広島) is a bed town in the central part of Hokkaido, just east of Sapporo, and famous as the home ground of the Hokkaido Nippon-Ham Fighters.
+Kitahiroshima (北広島) is a suburb of Sapporo in the central part of Hokkaido, and famous as the home ground of the Hokkaido Nippon-Ham Fighters.
 The city’s motto, “The Ambitious City,” comes from the famous phrase “Boys, be ambitious” spoken by William S. Clark when he bid farewell to students in Hokkaido, an episode tied to the area’s history.

 Understand